mindmotivate/multicloudclass/aws-vpc-tutorial.md

-## Greeting future AWS Cloud Engineers! <a name="example-templates-autoscaling-full-stack-template"></a>
+## Greetings future AWS Cloud Engineers! <a name="example-templates-autoscaling-full-stack-template"></a>
-Greeting future AWS Cloud Engineers!
+Greetings future AWS Cloud Engineers!
 Before we get into all of the fun and confusing technical jargon surrounding Virtual Private Clouds, allow me provide a few analogies to help set the stage for what we will be learning today!

 Think of a Amazon **Virtual Private Cloud** (VPC)  like a virtual data center in the cloud.
 It’s a private space that you can create in the cloud to store your data and run your applications.
 It’s actually a bit like having your own private room in a shared house.